-Principal Component Analysis(PCA) is a type of unsupervised algorithm which is used for dimensionality reduction.
-The concept is simple – remove the features that are similar or do not add any extra value in the decision making so that the number of distinct features is less.
+Principal component analysis (PCA) is a type of unsupervised algorithm that we use for dimensionality reduction.
+The concept is simple; remove the features that are similar or do not add any extra value in the decision-making so that the number of distinct features is less.

-What is PCA?
+What is Principal Component Analysis?

-PCA(Principal Component Analysis) is a linear dimensionality reduction technique which converts a set of potentially correlated variables (features) into a set of linearly uncorrelated variables called principal components, using orthogonal transformation.
+Principal component analysis is a linear dimensionality reduction technique that converts a set of potentially correlated variables (features) into a set of linearly uncorrelated variables called principal components using orthogonal transformation.

 u = Av, where A is the matrix